 These past 18 months have been a challenge for everyone, including Public Health Units across Ontario.
 Throughout the pandemic, we have been reminded of how important vaccines are to protect ourselves and our community against serious illness and disease.
-Many of our nurses are currently working to support the school-based community clinics for Halton students.
-Halton Region Public Health, is offering residents the opportunity to catch up students on missed Hepatitis B, Human Papillomavirus (HPV), and Meningococcal ACYW-135 vaccines, typically given at school in Grade 7, but paused due to the pandemic.
+Halton Region Public Health is encouraging residents to catch up students on missed Hepatitis B, Human Papillomavirus (HPV), and Meningococcal ACYW-135 vaccines, typically given at school in Grade 7, but paused due to the pandemic.

 Which students are currently eligible for the school-based vaccines?

 - Grade 8 (born 2008)

 - Grade 9 (born 2007) who have not yet received vaccines offered at school in grade 7